What Is Cognitive Behavioral Therapy?

 Addressing Negative Thoughts And Feelings

 It’s never pleasant feeling like the prisoner of negative thoughts in your own mind.
-If you’re interested in cognitive behavioral therapy because you want to get a handle on your mental health or a substance use disorder, don’t wait to take action.
-Contact a treatment provider now and learn about rehabs and treatment programs near you.
+If you’re interested in cognitive behavioral therapy because you want to get a handle on your mental health or an AUD, don’t wait to take action.
+Contact a treatment provider today to discuss treatment options.